PlayStation Knowledge Center

 |Streaming||Yes||Yes *Rental content ONLY||No||No|

-NOTE: 24 hours after the start of playback, a title covered by a rental license will no longer be viewable even if the content remains on the PS3 hard disk drive, Memory Stick™ media, or PSP®go system storage.
+NOTE: 24, 48 or 72 hours after the start of playback, a title covered by a rental license will no longer be viewable even if the content remains on the PS3 hard disk drive, Memory Stick™ media, or PSP®go system storage.
 This is true even if the 30 day download deadline has not expired.

-Conversely, if you start the first viewing of a 2 hour video with only 1 hour left on the 30 day period, you will not be able to complete the video, even though you have not had the full 24 hours.
-Once the 30 day period is over, the video can no longer be viewed regardless of the time remaining on the 24 hour clock.
+Conversely, if you start the first viewing of a 2 hour video with only 1 hour left on the 30 day period, you will not be able to complete the video, even though you have not had the full 24, 48 or 72 hours.
+Once the 30 day period is over, the video can no longer be viewed regardless of the time remaining on the clock.

-The permitted time to watch the video is the shorter of the 24 hours after the first playback or 30 days after purchase.
+The permitted time to watch the video is the shorter of the 24, 48 or 72 hours after the first playback or 30 days after purchase.

 Click here for information on how to transfer rental movies from the PlayStation Network.